 - Slide board: Individuals who independently transfer with slide boards have probably been doing so for a long time.
 Do NOT attempt slide board transfers without practice and training from clinicians.
 Turn the chair off and flip up the arm-rest closest to the toilet or shower chair, place the slide board firmly under the thigh and lower buttocks with the other end lying flat on the seat surface.
 Commence sliding over if the slide board is level.
 Sliding back to the chair on an incline can be very tricky for those who lack upper body strength.

-- INTEGRATED DUAL CUTOUT HANDLES offer extra leverage with a safe and secure grip for individuals as they move across the board.
-Our handle cutouts are large enough to accommodate even extra large hands, while maintaining the structural integrity to hold up to 440 pounds Each handle has been rounded, sanded and sealed for comfort
+- SLIDING BOARD CUTOUT HANDLES offer extra leverage with a safe and secure grip.
+Each handle has been rounded, sanded and sealed for comfort

-- THICK, SANDED AND SEALED WOOD ensures easy friction free transfers.
-Each durable board has been designed with tapered ends to help aid in patient tranfers.
-These strong wooden boards are evenly sanded and sealed with a smooth surface coating to help prevent cracks, chips or snagged clothing
+- THICK, SANDED AND SEALED WOOD TRANSFER BOARDS ensures easy frictionless transfers.
+Each durable board has tapered ends and are evenly sanded and sealed with a smooth surface coating to prevent cracks, chips or snagged clothing

 - Upper-extremity use: This is commonly used by individuals who have acquired lower level spinal cord injuries resulting in paraplegia or those who have double amputations.
 Additionally, they have outstanding upper-body strength which allows them to move in and out of their chair using just their arms.
 One arm is placed firmly on an arm-rest while the other pushes firmly on the shower chair, stationery grab bar, or toilet seat allowing a smooth transition without the feet ever touching the ground.
 Lower-body clothing usually has to be removed by weight-shifting the thighs and buttocks in the chair prior to transferring.